 Magicians, Artists and Scientists.

 Magic and the supernatural have been declared nonexistent, artists are called illusionists and scientists are deemed to be incomprehensible monomaniacs who know a lot about little but little about a lot.
 Where does this leave us?
 Maybe it’s time to take a break and resume it.
-The synthetic Theory of the Universe, humankind and Religion. … Continue reading Magicians, Artists and Scientists.
+This small essay is a personal cosmology.
+I brought … Continue reading Magicians, Artists and Scientists.

 About The Canon of the World Literature.